 - Hosting Legislative Walk-Arounds at the Hawaii State Capitol

 WAVE is a program that equips community members (adults and youth) across the islands with the skills to lead impactful and localized advocacy campaigns.
 We will work through a core series of trainings to teach you the skills of advocacy and community organizing and we will also hold community-based events to put those skills into action!
 The key part of this program is YOU, making waves!

 Learning experiences and events

-During the course of the year we will sponsor events where WAVE participants can participate in advocacy actions.
-From these experiences, WAVE participants will learn through action and integrate with community champions.
-We will partner mentors with participants who can provide reflection and support for developing their advocacy skills and their own campaigns.
+During the course of the year we will sponsor events where you can participate in advocacy actions.
+Meet other passionate youth and community members who are making waves.
+We will partner youth with mentors who can provide support for developing their advocacy skills and their own campaigns.